 To help combat diversity fatigue, share the small wins, little and often – and not just the benefits, but the personal outcomes.
 Rather than promoting your revised parental leave benefits, can you tell the story of how John got to spend two whole months (at full pay) with his newborn twin daughters, and the impact that had on his family?

 What about how CFO Sandra was able to revise policies after her experience as a mentee in a reverse mentoring programme with graduate Graeme?
-Or how Jim who joined the LGBTQ+ employee resource group as an ally, was better able to support his transgender daughter through resources the organisation shared?
+Or how Jim who joined the LGBTQ+ employee resource group as an ally, was better able to support his transgender daughter through resources the organization shared?

 Laying our cards on the table, declaring our commitment to improving diversity, ramping up inclusion, and reviewing policies and processes to create equity: all of this ‘work’ suggests there’s one day going to be a ‘solution’ to ‘the DEI challenge’.